abhinavbibek/tryhackme-labs/01-personal-path/in-progress/notes.md

 ## Linux Processes

-Processes are running programs managed by the kernel.
+Processes are running programs controlled by the kernel.

 ### Viewing Processes
 ```bash